FACT-Finder-Web-Components/documentation/markdown/en/ff-middleware.md

 ## Middleware

 Starting from version `1.2.13` FACT-Finder Web Components support the concept of middleware.
 You can register and configure pre-defined modules to manipulate the data being exchanged between Web Components and FACT-Finder.
-Middleware modules can be registered through custom elements or directly through JavaScript.
+Middleware modules can be registered through Web Components themselves or directly through JavaScript.

-## Custom Elements Approach
+## Web Components Approach

-To register middleware modules through custom elements place the `ff-middleware` element directly inside the `ff-communication` element.
+To register middleware modules using Web Components place the `ff-middleware` element directly inside the `ff-communication` element.
 It is a container for all modules that shall be configured.

 ```html
 <ff-communication url="..."